zuzuleinen/wallet-service/README.md

 ## Installation

 You need `sqlite3` installed and `curl` if you want to try the examples from bellow.
+Then you can either run with go run or build the binary

 ```shell
 go run main.go